Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Yeah.
 Okay.
 There's obviously a lot of changes to put in here, but I'll make it as simplistic as I can for what we see.
 In the first quarter as you know, I think, our Asia business was up something like 17%.
 So, if you take the margin swing that came with that, that came at about normal Asia rates that we have always seen, and that we have always operated our business under.

-The balance of the growth, obviously came from Europe and North America.
+The balance of the growth obviously came from Europe and North America.
 We didn't see a dramatic change in the normal margins based off of that.
 We also had a little bit of mix shift in the quarter of the type of business that came in, which was a little more supply chain business.
 We had a meaningful increase in number of customers.

-So the point there is, the design win activity mix that we have enjoyed for the last year is less than it was prior to that.
+So the point there is the design win activity mix that we have enjoyed for the last year is less than it was prior to that.
 It's actually good news on two sides, because now we have more customers to go do more designs with, and raise that margin that came over.
 We also expect that to be continuing on, as some of the supplier shifts come over – the supply chain business comes first, followed by the design activity which usually takes, as you well know, and we've been very honestly communicating six to nine months past that point for us to have that activity.

 The good news is, we told you, we've built the company for that, we told you the vast majority of our engineering investments were made, and we're really in great shape going into the rest of the year.
 Hopefully, that gives you an idea of how we're looking at it.